protolambda/eth2.0-ssz/specs/types/complex.md

 ### Representation

 Serialized and deserialized like a [Sequence](../representation/sequences.md) of the `values`, all of type `T`.
+The limit of the list should be enforced, to ensure that no more than `N` elements are serialized or deserialized.

 Note: A list is by definition variable-size, but this does not necessarily mean its elements are.